Interstate Moving Cost in 2026

 Cost by service type

-- National van line (Allied, Mayflower, North American, United, Atlas) — most consistent on long lanes (1,000+ miles) and 3BR+ loads.
-Mid-to-high price.
+- National van line (Allied, Mayflower, North American, United, Atlas) is the most consistent option on long lanes and 3BR+ loads, at mid-to-high price.

-- Independent FMCSA carrier — usually best price on regional interstate lanes (under 1,000 miles).
+- Independent FMCSA carrier is usually the better price on regional interstate lanes.

-- Rental truck (DIY) — cheapest sticker price; once you add fuel, lodging, food, and your time, the gap narrows quickly.
+- Rental truck (DIY) is the cheapest sticker price; once you add fuel, lodging, food, and your time, the gap narrows.

 Line items that swing the price most

-- Distance — line-haul scales sub-linearly; the per-mile rate drops as miles climb.
+- Distance scales sub-linearly; the per-mile rate drops as miles climb.

-- Access — stairs, long carry over ~75 feet, elevator reservations, shuttle service from a tractor-trailer to a smaller truck.
+- Access covers stairs, long carry, elevator reservations, and shuttle service from a tractor-trailer to a smaller truck.

-- Specialty items — pianos, safes, treadmills, large aquariums each carry per-item handling fees.
+- Specialty items such as pianos, safes, treadmills and large aquariums each carry per-item handling fees.

 Federal rules you should know

-- On a non-binding estimate, the carrier cannot charge more than 110% of the estimate at delivery; any overage above 110% is billed later.
+- On a non-binding estimate, the carrier cannot require more than 110% of the estimate at delivery; the balance is billed within 30 days (49 CFR 375.407).

 - Carriers must give you the FMCSA Your Rights and Responsibilities When You Move booklet at booking.

-- You have the right to be present at the weighing and to request a re-weigh.
+- You have the right to be present at the weighing and to request a re-weigh (49 CFR 375.519).

 Ways to bring your interstate price down